dirschn/dirschn.github.io/_pages/about.md

 I'm excited about opportunities that combine my technical skills with meaningful impact.
 Ideal roles involve:

-- **Modern Web Technologies:** Ruby on Rails, JavaScript frameworks, and emerging tools
+- **Modern Web Technologies:** Ruby on Rails, React/Next.js, TypeScript, and cloud infrastructure
 - **Collaborative Teams:** Where code reviews and pair programming are standard practice
-- **Real-World Impact:** Building applications that solve genuine problems for real users
+- **Real-World Impact:** Building secure, scalable applications that solve genuine problems for real users
 - **Growth-Oriented Culture:** Companies that invest in their people's professional development

 ---